MicrosoftDocs/learn/learn-pr/azure/analyze-data-in-sentinel/includes/2-azure-sentinel-analytics-overview.md

 After completing this unit, you can explain the importance of Azure Sentinel Analytics

-- Understand the importance of Analytics for security
+- Understand the importance of analytics rules for security
-- Understand Analytics rules
+- Understand analytics rules
-- Explore Analytic home page
+- Explore Analytics home page

 Azure Sentinel Analytics, helps you to detect, investigate, and remediate threats.
-With Azure Sentinel Analytics, you can set up analytic rules and queries to detect issues in your environment.
+With Azure Sentinel Analytics, you can set up analytics rules and queries to detect issues in your environment.

 You can analyze both real-time and historical data collected from your workstations, servers, networking devices, firewalls, intrusion prevention, sensors, and so on.
 Data from various sources is analyzed to look for correlations and anomalies.

-With analytics you can trigger alert, based of the techniques that are used by known malicious actors.
+With analytics rules you can trigger alert, based of the techniques that are used by known malicious actors.
-With analytics in place, you want to make sure the right people are being alerted, at the right level.
+With analytics rules in place, you want to make sure the right people are being alerted, at the right level.

-## Why use Analytics for Security?
+## Why use analytics rules for Security?

 Azure Sentinel analytics play import part in the overall detection of the security threat.
-With the proper analytic rule, you can get insights into where an attack originated from, what resources were compromised, potential data lost, along with the timeline for the incident.
+With the proper analytics rule, you can get insights into where an attack originated from, what resources were compromised, potential data lost, along with the timeline for the incident.

-The following include common security analytics use cases:
+The following include common security analytics rules use cases:

 - Identifying compromised accounts
 - User behavior analyzes to detect potentially suspicious patterns